-The inverting comparator with hysteresis requires a three-resistor network that is referenced to the comparator supply voltage ( $V{CC}$ ), as shown in Figure 8-3.
+The inverting comparator with hysteresis requires a three-resistor network that is referenced to the comparator supply voltage (V+), as shown in Figure 8-3.

 Figure 8-3.
-Inverting Configuration With Hysteresis
+TLV903x-Q1in an Inverting Configuration With Hysteresis

 The equivalent resistor networks when the output is high and low are shown in Figure 8-3.
-Note that RPU should be considered in series with R3 when the output is high.
-RPU should be at least 10x less than R3.